Corticofugal control equates to the fact that as the pathway begins in

 continuing medical education.
 I will be more than happy to discuss

-advances and contributions with the inventor of the Space Shuttle fuel
+advances and analysis and contributions from the inventor of the Space Shuttle fuel

 injector, the patent bought by Nasa Control, the honorable Nasa Rocket Scientist, holder of over 300

-additional US military patents, co-founder and first Director of the
+additional US military patents, co-founder and second President of the

 American Academy For Justice Through Science and the InfoJustice